 Despite ASMB’s strong recommendation, legislative action remains uncertain due to the current heavy Democratic and liberal composition of Alaska’s state government.
 With Democrats holding control of both the House and Senate, the likelihood of a bill passing to ban these procedures appears low.

 In early 2024, Republican Rep. Jamie Allard introduced a bill seeking to hold medical professionals legally accountable for performing gender transition treatments on minors.
-The bill received just one hearing in the House Judiciary Committee, but she could not get enough Republicans to sign it.
+The bill was offered late in the legislative season and didn’t make it through the Senate.

 The governor could have introduced a bill to ban the procedures but did not.